What Should I Pack?

 Ah, Customs!

 At customs, I had to unpack everything.
 Apparently, I look like a criminal.
-I am that dubious type who sneaks through with contraband.
+I am that dubious type who sneaks into countries with contraband.

 They found nothing but I had to shuffle on.
 I repacked as I moved along the belt.
 The suitcase would not close.